ashB100/learn-instantsearch-ng-rxjs/README.md

 </code>

 ## flatMap
-flatMap is an alias for mergeMap, so we import: import 'rxjs/add/operator/mergeMap';
+flatMap is an alias for mergeMap.
+We import 'rxjs/add/operator/mergeMap';

-flatMap flattens the observables and gives our the end result, so we don't have an observable of observable anymore.
+flatMap automatically subscribes to the inner observables and flattens them into just one observables of the same type.

 ## Out of order responses